munshkr/picopico/README.md

 ## To do

-* Change current parser for a standard MML parser
+- [x] Change current parser for a standard MML parser

 > AB cdefg4 l8 >cde<c o5 r c

-* Implement Square waveform for voice 1 and 2
+- [x] Implement Square waveform for voice 1 and 2
-* Implement Noise waveform for voice 3
+- [x] Implement Noise waveform for voice 3
-* Envelopes!
+- [ ] Envelopes!
+- [ ] Work on MML compiler and editor

 ## License